-Artists like to create representations of well-loved celebrities, movie or TV scenes, musicians, athletes or animated characters.
+Artists like to create representations of well-loved celebrities, film scenes, musicians, athletes or animated characters.
 This gallery is where my favorite fan art will dwell in digitally-rendered glory.
 Nothing typical like Marilyns or Morrisons, but public figures or characters that appeal to moi, yours truly.
-And I'm egotistical enough to admit they'll never look better.
+And I'm a tad egotistical enough to think they'll never look better.

-Two tribute pieces to 60s It Girl and Andy Warhold muse, Edie Sedgwick.
+Two tribute pieces to 60s It Girl and Factory muse, Edie Sedgwick.
 Rebel socialite and 'poor little rich girl', she has been a style icon and fashion inspiration through the generations, and admittedly, inspired a fascination inspiration with this artist.
 Purchase her as diptych for a dynamic duo, you can thank me later.

 This fan art was inspired by an Oriental Dubstep music video, Don't Break It with Kamancha (the musical instrument), by artists Anna RF.
 I like this imagery's sense of solitude and the somber expression on the musician's face.
 I gave it a more somber palette along with grungy elements and using actual photos of rock texture as an effect layer.